tracestrack/osm-routes-index/README.md

 ('road') and a.tags::hstore ? 'name' and a.tags::hstore ? 'ref'
 ```

-It contains the route relation ID, tags, a random coordinate of the route (can be used in
+It contains the route relation ID, tags, a random coordinate of the route (can
-reverse geocoding to find country).
-An output can be found in this repo with
+be reverse geocoded to find country).
+There is a script in `generator` folder to
-filename "all_road_route.tar.gz".
+dump all route relations and classify the routes into countries.